-- For services this includes adjustments for employee benefits, such as accrued leave, which are adjusted through the Accumulated Absences Account. - For financing and investment income and expenditure the other differences column recognises adjustments to the General Fund for the timing differences for premiums and discounts - The charge under Taxation and non-specific grant income and expenditure represents the difference between what is chargeable under statutory regulations for council tax and NDR that was projected to be received at the start of the year and the income recognised under generally accepted accounting practices in the code.
+- For services this includes adjustments for employee benefits, such as accrued leave, which are adjusted through the Accumulated Absences Account. - For financing and investment income and expenditure the other differences column recognises adjustments to the General Fund for the timing differences for premiums and discounts. - The charge under Taxation and non-specific grant income and expenditure represents the difference between what is chargeable under statutory regulations for council tax and NNDR that was projected to be received at the start of the year and the income recognised under generally accepted accounting practices in the code.
 This is a timing difference as any difference will be brought forward in future surpluses or deficits on the Collection Fund. - In addition, there are a number of re-classifications of expenditure for the purposes of conversion to the format for the Comprehensive Income and Expenditure.
-These include the transfer of New Homes Bonus from the corporate items line to the Taxation and non-specific Income line and the transfer of interest payments and receipts from financial services to the financing and investment line.
+These include the transfer of New Homes Bonus and other grants such as Covid-19 support for business and residents from the corporate items and external funding lines to the Taxation and nonspecific Income line and the transfer of interest payments and receipts from financial services to the financing and investment line.